Concepts of signed graph coloring: Introduction and definitions

 Hence, the number of non-equivalent signatures on any given finite, loopless graph is easy to determine.

 \begin{proposition} [\cite{Homomorphisms}] If $G$ is a loopless graph with $m$ edges, $n$ vertices and $c$ components, then there are $2^{(m-n+c)}$ non-equivalent signatures on $G$. \end{proposition}

 In particular, by Proposition \ref{number_non_equivalent}, there is only one such class on any given forest.
-By Theorem \ref{equ_classes}, each signature $\sigma$ defines an equivalence class on the set of all signed graphs which have $G$ as the underlying unsigned graph.
+By Theorem \ref{equ_classes}, each signature $\sigma$ defines an equivalence class on the set of all signed graphs on $G$.
 To avoid overloading papers technically, many authors do not use different notations for the equivalence class and for a representative of this class.
-In most cases, this does not cause any problems if characteristics of signed graphs are studied, which are invariant under resigning.
+In most cases, this does not cause any problems if characteristics of signed graphs are studied, which are invariant under switching.
 We will follow this approach in this paper.

 As far as we know, Cartwright and Harary \cite{C_H_1968} were the first to consider the question of signed graph coloring.
-In Section \ref{Cartwright_Harary}, we shortly introduce their concept from 1968, which seems to be motivated by Theorem \ref{character_balanced}.
-In the 1980s, Zaslavsky was the first who considered the natural constraints for a coloring $c$ of a signed graph $(G,\sigma)$, that $c(v) \not= \sigma(e) c(w)$ for each edge $e=vw$, and that the colors can be inverted under resigning, i.e.~equivalent signed graphs have the same chromatic number.
-In order to guarantee these properties of a coloring, Zaslavsky \cite{Signedgraphcoloring} used the set $\{-k, \dots, 0, \dots ,k\}$ of $2k+1$ ``signed colors" and studied the interplay between colorings and zero-free colorings through the chromatic polynomial.
-Section \ref{Zaslavsky} summarizes some results of his pioneering work on signed graph coloring.
+In Section \ref{Cartwright_Harary}, we shortly introduce this concept from 1968, which seems to be motivated by Theorem \ref{character_balanced}.

+The following two statements are natural conditions for a coloring $c$ and a corresponding chromatic number of a signed graph $(G,\sigma)$: